by-jp/www.byjp.me/content/notes/twitter/19816981/index.md

 - imported
 - from-twitter
 ---
-near Nantes - in a family car on the condition we speak English to the kids\!
+near Nantes - in a family car on the condition we speak English to the kids!